matias-vazquez/microcontroladores/Lab03/README.md

 # Expansion Card Development (part I: Schematics)

+## Objectives
+Learn by practice the development process of a medium-sized, single layer, through-hole mounted printed circuit board using state-of-the-art software.

 ## Introduction
 In this lab series of two, we will design the Printed Circuit Board (PCB) of an expansion card to use along with the Curiosity board to expand its hardware interface and make easier to interact with the PIC18F45K50 &mu;C. This process is divided in two parts: part I comprises the circuit schematic, and part II corresponds to the PCB layout and GERBER files generation.
 Board fabrication will be carried out using laser etching machinery in campus by trained personnel.
-Alongside the power connectors, and pull-up and current-limiting resistors, the expansion card includes the following elements:
+The expansion card includes the following elements (links to datasheets of relevant components available on table):

 <div align="center">

-Device | Quantity
+Component | Quantity
 :---   | :---:
 [16×2 liquid crystal display](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf) | 1
 [4×4 membrane keypad](https://circuitdigest.com/microcontroller-projects/4x4-keypad-interfacing-with-pic16f877a)         | 1